LastAncientOne/Stock_Analysis_For_Quant/README.md

 Performance Analysis
 Quantitative Analysis

 # List of Portfolio Strategies
+### Description: Portfolio strategies is an investment method for investors to use their assets to achieve their financial goals.
 Long-term Investment
 Short-term Investment
 Buy and Hold